Skip to main content

 • Resume gentle brushing of other teeth, being very careful around the extraction site

-• Do not use mouthwash containing alcohol for 7 days—it irritates the healing tissue
+• Do not use alcohol-based mouthwash for 7 days — it irritates healing tissue

 Activity Restrictions